richo/babushka.me/content/finding.markdown

 There are three standard locations that babushka will search within to find deps.

 - The core deps that are bundled with babushka are found at `/usr/local/babushka/deps` (or within the `deps/` directory of your custom install path, if you used one).
 This is a fixed set of deps; they're the bare minimum required to install babushka itself, along with its dependencies like git, and to check for system stuff like package managers.
+This source is called `core`.

 - You can put your own personal deps in `~/.babushka/deps`.
-Babushka will load that path as a source, so the deps within that directory will always be available.
+Babushka will load that path as the a source called `personal`, so the deps within that directory will always be available.
 There's no need to, but I recommend you make `~/.babushka/deps` a git repo.
 It's a good idea to use git to manage your personal deps, and if you like, you can push them to github for others to use.
 (Mine are [here](http://github.com/benhoskings/babushka-deps).)

-- The `./babushka-deps/` directory, i.e. within the current directory, will also be loaded as a source.
+- The `./babushka-deps/` directory, i.e. within the current directory, will also be loaded as a source, named `current dir`.
 This is a good place to put project-specific deps -- whenever you're in the project's root directory (in the root of a rails project, for example), babushka will make the deps within `babushka-deps/` available.

 Babushka will find deps in those locations by default.
 Other deps -- ones published by other people, for example -- are found in dep sources.